namje0/namje_shipwright/README.md

     - Making your zoom level so small that the game does not load the sectors adjacent to you
 - You shouldn't make extremely big ships in base Starbound, and you shouldn't in this framework either.
 Stored ships are pretty large and can bloat the player file, and larger ships will have longer loading times for serializing.
 An extremely large ship will take a while to swap to and from.
 - Plants will not grow in inactive ships, but their growth stage is saved.

+## Incompatabilities
+The following list does not include Frackin Universe, as FU compatibility is built into the framework.
+- Other BYOS mods
+- S.A.I.L mods
+- Any mod that calls `player.upgradeShip` may cause issues and/or brick your save

 ## Upcoming Features
 - "Save as template" option on SAIL